 Besides Teruel, other areas are well-known for their excellent ham:

 - Trevelez (a small village in the Sierra Nevada) which is located in the highest peak in Spain

 - Girona province in the region of Cataluña

 - Soria province in the region of Castilla-Leon

 Where Can You Buy Spanish Ham in the U.S.?

-However, there are currently Spanish companies producing hams in strictly controlled, USDA approved facilities.
-The price for a whole 20-pound ham can run from $180-$300.
-Small packages of imported sliced ham can also be purchased for around $8.00.
+There are currently Spanish companies producing hams in strictly controlled, USDA-approved facilities.
+The price for a whole 20-pound ham can range from $180 to $300.
+Small packages of imported sliced ham can also be purchased for around $8.